oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

     ];
     ```

-6. Send your transaction to the node
+6. Send your message to the node

     ```js
    Iota.prepareTransfers(seed, transfers)